Matt Miazga: Reading (loan)

 On January 25, 2019, Miazga joined Championship club Reading until the end of the season after returning from Nantes.
 After a successful loan spell, Reading decided to loan him again for the 2019–20 season.
 On October 19, Miazga scored his first goal for Reading in a 1–0 win over Preston North End.

 Anderlecht (loan)

 On October 3, 2020, Miazga joined Belgian side Anderlecht on loan until the end of 2020–21 season.

 Alavés (loan)

 On August 20, 2021, Miazga joined Spanish side Alavés on loan until the end of 2021–22 season.

 FC Cincinnati

 On August 5, 2022, it was announced that Miazga had returned to the United States, signing with MLS side FC Cincinnati on a three-and-a-half-year deal.
-In 2023, he was announced as an MLS All Star and named the 2023 MLS Defender of the Year, following an event where he entered the officials' locker room to contest yellow cards received at the end of a game, resulting in a 1-game suspension and an investigation by the MLS into the incident.
+In 2023, he was announced as an MLS All Star and named the 2023 MLS Defender of the Year, following an event where he entered the officials' locker room to contest yellow cards received at the end of a game, resulting in a one game suspension and an investigation by the MLS into the incident.
+On September 14, 2026, FC Cincinnati announced that they had bought out Miazga's contract, ending his tenure with the club.

+New York City FC

+On September 22, 2026, Miazga was selected off waivers by New York City FC, joining the club for the final weeks of the 2026 season.